PaulMarisOUMary/ALGOSUP_2022_Project_3_B/manual/audio/wave.md

 #### Parameters:

 `frequency` : mandatory
 The frequency of the Identity wave.
+Whatever value it has, this parameter is ignored.
+It has been created to make the function callable combined with a [MakeNote](#makenote).

 <ins>Type</ins> : [float](https://docs.microsoft.com/en-us/dotnet/api/system.double?view=net-6.0)